civo/docs/content/docs/compute/custom-image.md

 Custom disk images allow you to use your own operating system images when creating Civo instances.
 This feature is useful when you need to:

-- Use specialized operating systems not available in the default Civo marketplace
+- Use specialized operating systems not provided by Civo
 - Create instances with pre-configured applications and settings

 :::note